Johnnie007/mosaic-me/README.md

 # mosaic-me
-Mosaic me is a fun way to make Mosiac images.
+Mosaic me is a fun way to make Mosiac images use images as the pattern piece.

 **
 Some of the functionalities are:**